Looking to move to a QuickBooks job cost system? Let our tutorial help you coordinate and manage QuickBooks to get the job cost reports you need.

 - Are budgets being used?
 These really great tools in the system - are you using them? - and

-- We took a general look for the reasonableness and completeness of the financial results.
+- We took a general look at the reasonableness and completeness of the financial results.

 So, it’s not an in-depth audit, but it’s certainly enough to get a good feel for what we’re looking at.